Welcome to JACL Dayton

 THANK YOU, VOLUNTEERS!!!

+Many, many thanks to our volunteers that made the Japan booth a big success!
+We hope you enjoyed being a part of the World A’Fair celebration.
 31 cultures were represented, all working together in this festival, and offering hope for peace in our world.

 anti-asian-attacks-coronavirus-2.jpg